 About Utica College

 Utica College is accredited by the Commission on Higher Education of the Middle States Association of Colleges and Schools, 3624 Market Street, Philadelphia, PA 19104-2680, (215) 662-5606.
 The Commission on Higher Education is an institutional accrediting agency recognized by the US Secretary of Education and the Commission on Recognition of Postseconday Accreditation.
-The accreditation reports are available at the links below.
+The Middle States statement of accreditation is available at the link below.

 Statement of Accreditation